SAP-samples/service-ticket-intelligence-jupyter-notebook/README.md

 ## Configuration

-For configuration instructions, see the tutorial mission [Use Machine Learning and Jupyter Notebooks to Classify Service Requests and Get Solution Recommendations](link to be added when available).
+For configuration instructions, see the tutorial mission [Use Machine Learning to Process Service Requests](https://developers.sap.com/mission.cp-aibus-sti-service-requests.html#pathItem_1).

 ## How to obtain support: